International propagation of the Salafi movement and Wahhabism

-Starting in the mid-1970s and 1980s, the international propagation of Salafism and Wahhabism within Sunni Islam and throughout the Muslim world, favored by the conservative oil-exporting Kingdom of Saudi Arabia and other Gulf monarchies, achieved (Note: what the French political scientist Gilles Kepel defined as) a "preeminent position of strength in the global expression of Islam."
+Starting in the mid-1970s and 1980s, the international propagation of Salafism and Wahhabism within Sunni Islam and throughout the Muslim world, favored by the conservative oil-exporting Kingdom of Saudi Arabia and other Gulf monarchies, achieved (Note: what the French political scientist Gilles Kepel defined as) a "preeminent position of strength in the global expression of Islam".
 The Saudi interpretation of Islam not only includes Salafism and Wahhabism but also Islamist and revivalist interpretations of Islam, and a "hybrid" of the two interpretations (until the 1990s).

+During the Cold War, the United States and the United Kingdom launched covert and overt campaigns to encourage and strengthen Islamists in the Middle East, North Africa, Central and Southern Asia.
+These Islamists were seen as a hedge against potential expansion by the Soviet Union, and as a counterweight against nationalist and socialist movements that were seen as a threat to the interests of the Western nations.
+In 1957, in a meeting with the CIA’s Frank Wisner and the Joint Chiefs of Staff, President Eisenhower gave approval to a policy that included doing "everything possible to stress the 'holy war' aspect”, and sending weapons to the Saudi-led conservative monarchies to counteract socialist Arab nationalists.
+In 1979, following the Soviet intervention in Afghanistan, National Security Advisor Zbigniew Brzezinski wrote: "We should concert with Islamic countries both in a propaganda campaign and in a covert action campaign to help the rebels."
+In a 2018 interview with The Washington Post, Mohammed bin Salman, the de facto ruler of Saudi Arabia, said that "investments in mosques and madrassas overseas were rooted in the Cold War, when allies asked Saudi Arabia to use its resources to prevent inroads in Muslim countries by the Soviet Union."

 The impetus for the international propagation of Salafism and Wahhabism was, according to political scientist Alex Alexiev, "the largest worldwide propaganda campaign ever mounted", David A. Kaplan described it as "dwarfing the Soviets' propaganda efforts at the height of the Cold War" funded by petroleum exports.
 Others such as Peter Mandaville, former advisor in the Secretary of State's Office of Religion & Global Affairs at the U.S. Department of State, have cautioned against such hyperbolic assertions, pointing out the unreliability of inconsistent data estimates based on "non-specific hearsay".